angadsahni93/angadsahni93.github.io/esm1.md

 <br>
 <br>
 <p align="center"><img src="imgs/esm_ques.png" style="height:400px"><br><br>
-  Figure 1: Flowchart showing the questionnaire that is repeated 7 times a day for 6 days.
-Referred to as the BEEP questionnaires, as the reminders were labelled beeps.</p>
+  Figure 1: Flowchart showing the questionnaire that is repeated 7 times a day for 6 days.<br>Referred to as the BEEP questionnaires, as the reminders were labelled beeps.</p>
 <br>
 <br>